ruixing76/alta2023/src/pages/home/index.md

   title: ALTA 2020
 newsItems:
   - date: 2020-05-20
-    text: ALTA announces [Call for Papers](https://alta2020.netlify.app/call-for-papers) for the ALTA 2020 workshop, which will be held at the University of Melbourne from 13th to 15th of January 2021.
+    text: ALTA announces [Call for Papers](/call-for-papers) for the ALTA 2020 workshop, which will be held at the University of Melbourne from the 13th to the 15th of January 2021.

 ---